Emmyogiri/Emmyogiri/README.md

 - 🤔 I’m looking for help with just about anything you think I would possibly need

-- ⚡ Fun fact: I have a Bachelors degree in Psychology
+- ⚡ Fun fact: I have a degree in medical and health sciences.
+Take a guess 😄

 <h3 align="left">Connect with me: 🌐</h3>